Samanthatb1/test/notess.md

 ## .prototype
 - a special property that almost all functions have that is only used when a function is invoked as a constructor function
+- when a constructor is used to instantiate or create a new object, .prototype is set as the prototype of the new object (which is itself)

 ## [[prototype]]
 - [[Prototype]] is a hidden private property that all objects have in Javascript, it holds a reference to the object’s prototype.